 Again, account maps are a good way to keep track of the champions, buying team, and key players on any customer account.
 These maps help any new CSM understand where to go when it’s time for renewals, and where to focus their attention.

 During the lifecycle of the account, CSMs should also keep detailed notes to help with any inevitable future handoffs.
-Everything from client background details to technical history to the communication styles and preferences the main points of contact should be documented and passed along.
+Everything from client background details to technical history to the communication styles and preferences of the main points of contact should be documented and passed along.

 Create and follow consistent CS processes